 5) Herbal Formulas that nutritionally support the HPT axis: (the hypothalamic/pituitary/thyroid axis is the primary regulator of thyroid hormones)

 So, there you have it.
-A little wisdom in how we eat and supplement can go a long way to preserving and building health.
+A little wisdom in how we eat and supplement can go a long way to building health.

 Many blessings of health & success.